 A successful entrepreneur is not born, is made!
 If you have your sights set on launching your own business, you will want to become an effective leader to ensure your brand’s success.
 Not only must you understand your desired industry inside and out, but you should learn about the different traits of a successful businessperson.

-Self-disciple is an essential trait in an entrepreneur.
+Self-disciple is an essential trait of an entrepreneur.
 It will push you to complete a task you have been avoiding or to give up your free time to ensure your company’s success, as you will understand it’s the price you will need to pay to achieve your goals.

 If you possess this quality, then success will be a natural aspect of an exciting career.